braised-babbage/rastaman/README.md

-# Rastaman: A software rasterizer written in Common Lisp.
+# rastaman: A software rasterizer written in Common Lisp.